 Legal requirements for regular checks are commonly fulfilled with wet calibrations.
-A calibration of an instrument - for example a flowmeter - involves determining and documenting the difference between the value read by the instrument and a reference value master meter.
-After the calibration, the instrument is then sent back to the facility to be installed again.
-Damages during transport or handling can sometimes stay undetected and can lead to a situation where a recently calibrated instrument is not performing according to specifications.
+A calibration of an instrument - for example a flowmeter involves determining and documenting the difference between the value read by the instrument and a reference value.

 Traceability is accomplished by a formal comparison to a reference standard which is directly or indirectly related to national or international standards.
 Detected deviations between the displayed value and the reference value can be corrected after the calibration by adjusting the calibration factor.
 A calibration protocol is issued to document the findings.